Laparoscopic gynecologic surgery

-North Shore-LIJ Health System gynecologic surgeons offer laparoscopic surgical techniques for patients, which result in less pain, fewer complications and faster recovery times.
+North Shore-LIJ Health System gynecologic and urogynecologic surgeons offer laparoscopic surgical techniques for patients, which result in less pain, fewer complications and faster recovery times.

-Gynecologic laparoscopy may be used to assess pelvic pain and problems, ovarian cysts, and fibroids, and to evaluate the fallopian tubes in women experiencing infertility.
+Laparoscopy may be used in gynecology and urogynecology to assess pelvic pain and problems, pelvic floor disorders, ovarian cysts, and fibroids, and to evaluate the fallopian tubes in women experiencing infertility.
 Other uses include treating endometriosis and removing an ectopic pregnancy in the fallopian tube.
 Additionally, hysterectomy, myomectomy and tubal ligation can all be performed utilizing this method of surgery.